mialkin/docs/reading list.md

 ### David Thomas (1956), Andy Hunt (1964)

 The Pragmatic Programmer: Your Journey To Mastery, 20th Anniversary Edition (2nd Edition) 2nd Edition, 2019

+### Martin Abbott, Michael Fisher

+Art of Scalability, The: Scalable Web Architecture, Processes, and Organizations for the Modern Enterprise.

+This book is mentioned in [↑ Introduction to Microservices](https://www.nginx.com/blog/introduction-to-microservices/) article.